kubk/mobx-log/README.md

 }
 ```

 Then you can type `store.authStore` in your browser console.
 Feel free to log store, call actions and computeds in the console.
+Works only in dev mode.
 ---
 - Enable debug mode  - log all Mobx spy reports.
 Useful for library contributors:
 ```js